Urmilesh

-He is currently (as of July 2020) the 'Reader's Editor' at newsclick.in.
+He is currently (as of July 2020) the 'Reader's Editor' at NewsClick.

 Urmilesh completed his M.A. from Allahabad University and received his MPhil from JNU in 1981.

 He has written Hindi books like Christiania Meri Jaan, Kashmir - Virasat aur Siyasat (2006), Jharkhand Jadui Zameen Ka Andhera, Bihar ka Sach, Rahul Sankrityayan Srijan Aur Sangharsh, Jhelam Kinare Dahakate Chinar.